Use What You Know: Causal Foundation Models with Partial Graphs: Experiments

-To the best of our knowledge, all existing priors for tabular foundation models that perform well on predictive tasks are not natively causal and do not directly support the generation of interventional data \citep{hollmann2022tabpfn, qu2025tabicl, zhangmitra}.
-To evaluate our graph-conditioning procedure on representative data, we therefore developed a custom, \textit{natively causal} prior based on the relatively simple priors proposed by \citet{robertson2025pfn, dhirestimating} and developments proposed by \citet{qu2025tabicl}.
-We aim to use not only a complex but also a realistic simulator as a test-bed for the graph-conditioning mechanisms---a prior that is similar to what one can expect CFMs (including future CFMs) to be trained on.
-In order to confirm that this prior yields realistic observational data, we train a tabular foundation model in the purely predictive setup and compare its performance on small-scale tabular regression datasets, where we observe accurate predictions compared to common baselines.
-See Appendix \ref{app:causal_prior} for details and a discussion about existing priors.

-We evaluate the two best graph-conditioning mechanisms from section \ref{sec:which_grapoh_works_best_details}, namely Soft Attention and Soft Attention combined with a GCN on 30,000 datasets from the complex prior.
+Besides the simple linear-Gaussian mechanisms that we considered in the previous sections, we now turn to the more complex and realistic case of the TFM prior.
+We evaluate the two best graph-conditioning mechanisms from \cref{sec:best_performing_method}, namely Soft Attention and Soft Attention combined with a GCN on $30{,}000$ datasets from the complex prior.
 We vary the fraction of entries in the ancestor matrix that are hidden, i.e., replaced by $0$, and measure the absolute improvement compared to a model that is not trained with ancestor-conditioning, but otherwise identical.

-First, \cref{fig:complexmech_result} shows that providing full graph-information significantly improves the error of the model in all metrics and for both graph-conditioning methods.
+First, \cref{fig:complexmech_result} shows that providing full graph-information improves the error of the model in all metrics and for both graph-conditioning methods.
 When we increase the fraction of hidden entries in the ancestor matrix towards one, the models' performance degrades and is, for MSE and $R^2$, no longer significantly different from the non-graph-conditioned baseline.
 The NLL metric indicates a consistent benefit of training models with ancestral information on the complex mechanisms, even when no ancestral information is provided.
-We hypothesise that this is due to improved training dynamics in when the causal structure of the data is respected during training.
-In terms of the NLL, one can observe that the combined GCN + Soft Attention approach performs noticeably better, than just using Soft Attention, while in terms of the less sensitive MSE and $R^2$ metrics, which assess only the mean of the PPD, there is a systematic yet not significant difference.
+We hypothesise that this is due to improved training dynamics when the causal structure of the data is respected during training.
+In terms of the NLL, one can observe that the combined GCN + Soft Attention approach performs noticeably better than just using Soft Attention, while in terms of the less sensitive MSE and $R^2$ metrics, which assess only the mean of the PPD, there is a systematic yet not significant difference.
+Overall, the improvement relative to the baseline remains small in terms of absolute values, which is again in line with small differences between the interventional and observational posteriors (\cref{app:causal_effects_prior}).